mark-dev/chesspresso/README.md

 My fork of chesspresso jtsay362-edition

-I try use it for parsing lichess database and had to fix some critical bugs for handle pgn games from lichess.
+I try use chesspresso for [parsing lichess database](https://github.com/mark-dev/chessfactory-hall-of-fame) and had to fix some critical bugs for handle pgn games from lichess.

  1. Fix pgn parse bug - appears when two knight can move to same square, but one of them are pinned.